First, let’s get clear on what positive parenting

 Positive parents value mutual respect.
 They respond to their child’s needs and they’re very nurturing.
 But they expect their child to respect them, talk to them and follow directions and rules.

 Rules are commonly used by positive parents.
-They are clear, constant and age-appropriate.
+They are clear, consistent and age-appropriate.
 They teach rather than punish and they guide with patience and understanding.

 Now for some key strategies you can practice to become a positive parent if you choose: